newcleo-dev-team/lbh15/README.rst

             self._is_injective = True

         def correlation(self, T):
+            "Implement here the user-defined correlation."
             return 11400 - 1.2*T

-  After having re-installed the package, check that the new correlation is correctly available:
+  Now, you can check that the new correlation is correctly available:

   >>> from lbh15 import Lead
   >>> Lead.correlations_available()